With Bolsonaro present, Congress enacts amendment that allows pre-election social package | Policy

 The amendment adds a device to filter the possibilities in which an appeal can be presented to the STJ: the “relevance of infraconstitutional federal law issues”.

-Supporters of the change in the Constitution say the filter’s objective is to “decongest” the justice system, “reducing the number of special appeals with the STJ”.
+Defenders of the change in the Constitution say the filter’s objective is to “decongest” the justice system, “reducing the number of special appeals to the STJ”.

 President of the Court, Minister Humberto Martins followed the promulgation of the PEC in the Senate plenary.